Home / Career Guides / Data Scientist

 What type of education does a data scientist typically need?

 Typically, entry-level jobs require a bachelor’s degree in computer science, data science, mathematics, or a related field.
 However, it’s becoming increasingly common for employers to require a master’s or Ph.D. in these fields.
-This higher level of education enables professionals to gain more comprehensive understanding of relevant topics such as machine learning, data analysis, and statistics.
+This higher level of education enables professionals to gain a more comprehensive understanding of relevant topics such as machine learning, data analysis, and statistics.

 How important is programming for a data scientist?